rotexsoft/versatile-collections/docs/MethodsByCategory.md

 * **`VersatileCollections\CollectionInterface`**
   * [getItems](MethodDescriptions.md#CollectionInterface-getItems): Returns a new collection with all items in the original collection.
 All the keys in the new collection will be consecutive integer keys starting from zero.
   * [makeAllKeysNumeric](MethodDescriptions.md#CollectionInterface-makeAllKeysNumeric): Converts all keys in a collection to consecutive integer keys starting from the specified integer value.
   * [unique](MethodDescriptions.md#CollectionInterface-unique): Returns a new collection of unique items from an existing collection.
 This method uses strict comparison for testing uniqueness.
+The keys are not preserved in the returned collection.

 * **`VersatileCollections\ScalarsCollection`**
   * [uniqueNonStrict](MethodDescriptions.md#ScalarsCollection-uniqueNonStrict): Returns a new collection of unique items from an existing collection.
 This method uses non-strict comparison for testing uniqueness.
+The keys are not preserved in the returned collection.

 ------------------------------------------------------------------------------------------------
 <div id="ordering-or-sorting-items"></div>

-## Ordering or Sorting Items in a Collection
+## Ordering or Sorting or Shuffling / Randomizing Items in a Collection
 * **`VersatileCollections\CollectionInterface`**
+  * [randomItem](MethodDescriptions.md#CollectionInterface-randomItem): Gets one item randomly from a collection.
+  * [randomItems](MethodDescriptions.md#CollectionInterface-randomItems): Gets a specified number of items randomly from a collection and returns them in a new collection.
+  * [randomKey](MethodDescriptions.md#CollectionInterface-randomKey): Gets one key randomly from a collection.
+  * [randomKeys](MethodDescriptions.md#CollectionInterface-randomKeys): Gets a specified number of unique keys randomly from a collection and returns them in a new collection.
   * [reverse](MethodDescriptions.md#CollectionInterface-reverse): Reverses the order of items in the collection and returns the reversed items in a new collection.
   * [reverseMe](MethodDescriptions.md#CollectionInterface-reverseMe): Reverses the order of items in the collection.
 Original collection is modified.
   * [shuffle](MethodDescriptions.md#CollectionInterface-shuffle): Shuffles all the items in a collection and returns the shuffled items in a new collection.
 The original collection is not modified.